 - Be active and visible on LinkedIn.
 Post updates related to your area of interest or specialty, join groups, build your network.
 Regularly go through the “people you may know” list and connect with people you do, in fact, know.
 DO NOT click on the “connect” button, though, which sends a generic invite.
 Always click on the profile itself and personalize your invitation with how you know the person or where you met.

 - Be active and visible on other social media.
-Where else are your prospects — Twitter, Facebook, Google+, Pinterest, Instagram?
+Where else are your prospects — Twitter, Facebook, Instagram, YouTube, Pinterest?
 Be visible there, too.

 - Join IABC or other industry associations and attend networking events.
 Meet people.
 Focus on finding out what others do and how they might need help.

 - Join and be active in groups of fellow indies, for professional development, support, encouragement and the camaraderie you might miss from a corporate setting.
-I belong to and volunteer with both IABC’s Professional Independent Communicators and a local group called Communicators Connection.
+I belong to and volunteer with IABC’s Professional Independent Communicators, and for many years a local group called Communicators Connection.

-My other blog posts below have even more advice about websites, finances, pricing, business cards and more:
+These other blog posts have even more advice about websites, finances, pricing, business cards and more: